kalihari90/frontend-mentor-1/README.md

 ### Continued development

-In the future I must focus on the good naming of the classes.
+In the future I must focus on the good naming of the classes, so I must implement BEM naming convention.
 This project wasn't demanding so I don't know what can I do more to make my solution to the super ideal perfecto level.

 ## Author

 - GitHub - [kalihari90](https://github.com/kalihari90)
 - Frontend Mentor - [@kaLihaRi90](https://www.frontendmentor.io/profile/yourusername)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**